pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_ident_opt_simple_opt_simple.md

 ## Todos triggered

-- (todo) do we want to support ObjectExpression as expression statement in free loops?
+- (todo) do we want to support Literal as expression statement in free loops?
+- (todo) we can still proceed with the loop as long as there is no let-write anywhere in the loop, inc nested

 ## Globals